AN ONLINE LIBRARY ABOUT MARIJUANA POSSESSION ARRESTS,

 THE COLLATERAL CONSEQUENCES OF ARRESTS

-A permanent criminal record is the most important and least recognized harmful consequence of arrests for marijuana possession and other minor offenses.
+Permanent criminal records are the most important and least recognized harmful consequence of arrests for marijuana possession and other minor offenses.

 Twenty years ago, misdemeanor arrest and conviction records were papers kept in court storerooms and warehouses, often impossible to locate.
 Ten years ago they were computerized.

-are instantly searchable on the Internet for $20 to $40 through commercial
+are instantly searchable on the Internet for $20 or less through commercial

 some claiming that their searches are better than the others.
 Some offer "50